The Hollywood Sign Hike

 There's multiple ways to get to the sign, there's multiple trails and multiple trailheads.
-Here's a few of the trailheads:
+Here's a few of them:

-1.)
-N. Beachwood Dr. (Sunset Ranch) Trail to Hollywood Sign
+Trailhead 1:) N. Beachwood Dr. (Sunset Ranch) Trail to Hollywood Sign: Easy

-2.)
-Canyon Drive Trail to Hollywood Sign: Easiest
+Trailhead 2:) Canyon Drive Trail to Hollywood Sign: Moderate

-The Canyon Drive Trail to the Hollywood Sign has become the go-to trailhead for people looking to do the Hollywood Sign Hike.
+Since the sunset ranch way has closed, the Canyon Drive Trail to the Hollywood Sign has become the go-to trailhead for people looking to do the Hollywood Sign Hike.
 For this reason, parking can be most difficult here and the trail is the most crowded.
 The Canyon Drive trailhead has sidewalks, trash cans, a parking lot, and facilities for visitors.
-This hike from Canyon Drive to the Hollywood Sign is about 6 miles round-trip and takes about 3-4 hours to complete, or 3 miles and 1 1/2 hours one-way.
+This hike from Canyon Drive to the Hollywood Sign is about 4 miles round-trip and takes about 2-3 hours to complete, or 2 miles and 1-1.5 hours one-way.

-3.)
-Griffith Observatory Trail to Hollywood Sign: More Difficult
+Trailhead 3:) Griffith Observatory Trail to Hollywood Sign: Difficult

 Griffith Observatory is an great starting point for this hike.
 Parking is free at Griffith Observatory.
 The hike from Griffith Observatory to the Hollywood Sign is about 6 miles round-trip.
 It's not the easiest trail but it's perfect for those looking for more of a challenge.
 The trail from Griffith Observatory to the sign is called the Mt.
 Hollywood Trail.